UNINETTSigma2/documentation/software/userinstallsw/R.md

 If you do not have specific requirements please use the latest, as of now it is  "R-bundle-Bioconductor/3.12-foss-2020b-R-4.0.3"

+When you load the Bioconductor module a compatible R module and all supporting module that are needed to build libraries will be loaded.

 ## License Information